 In 2013, following two decades of project development, WSDOT completed a study establishing an integrated, sustainable approach to complete the SR 167 and SR 509 corridor connections to I-5 to relieve congestion and improve mobility between Tacoma and Seattle.
 Learn more in Puget Sound Gateway Program's Funding and Phasing Study Final Report (PDF 2.7MB).

-In 2015, Governor Jay Inslee and the Washington state Legislature secured funding through the Connecting Washington funding package.
+In 2015, Governor Jay Inslee and the Washington Legislature secured funding through the Connecting Washington funding package.
 At that time, WSDOT combined the SR 509 and SR 167 completion projects under the Puget Sound Gateway Program to maximize efficiencies in planning, environmental review, design and construction.

 Tolling the new expressways